 The use of the computer is great for a social outlet and to improve business skills - creating documents such as memos, presentations for meetings, information pamphlets for workshops, etc.

 The Community Access Program provides opportunities for the public to have access to computers and training.
-The use of computers and technology is always increasing, therefore the staff at the Public Library have become very familiar with many computer programs and new technologies.
-Now with the Community Access Program, it is our job to ensure that the public becomes more aware as well and is provided with the time and access to learn.
+The use of computers and technology is always increasing, therefore the staff at the FFPLTC have become very familiar with many computer programs and new technologies.
+Now, with the Community Access Program, it is our job to ensure that the public becomes more aware as well and is provided with the time and access to learn.

-To find out more you can go to the CAP website at http://capstats.ocl.net.
+To find out more you can go to the CAP website at capstats.ocl.net

-The Fort Frances CAP site is located in the Public Library.
-We can be reached at 274-9879 or 274-9870 or by email at email@example.com.
+The Fort Frances CAP site is located in the FFPLTC.
+We can be reached at (807) 274 9879, or by email at email@example.com.
 The Library Hours can be viewed from the our website's main page.

 Printing is available for a minimum cost: